MuhammadRamzy/nerdron/README.md

 This module defines the `NeuralNetwork` class, which represents the entire neural network.
 It handles the forward propagation, backpropagation, and updating of the weights and biases.

 ## Contribution
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/neural-network-package).
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/MuhammadRamzy/nerdron).
 ```

-The `requirements.txt` file specifies that the package requires the `numpy` library version 1.19.2 or higher.

-The `README.md` file provides a detailed overview of the neural network package, including its features, installation instructions, usage examples, and a breakdown of the package modules.
-This file is intended to serve as the main documentation for the package, helping users understand its capabilities and how to integrate it into their projects.

 > [!NOTE]
 > Under Development.